This guide explains how to install, migrate, or upgrade to Anthos Service Mesh

 Installing required tools

 You can run the script on Cloud Shell or on your local machine running Linux.
 Cloud Shell pre-installs all the required tools.
-Note that macOS isn't supported because it comes with an old version of bash.

 Cloud Shell provisions a g1-small Compute Engine virtual machine (VM) running a Debian-based Linux operating system.
 The advantages to using Cloud Shell are: